Shopkeeper grabbed 'handgun' from robber and marched him from store

-A fearless Fife shopkeeper turned the tables on a would-be thief by wrestling a weapon from him and marching him onto the street at gunpoint.
+A fearless Fife shopkeeper turned the tables on a would-be thief by wrestling a handgun from him and marching him on to the street.

 Advocate depute Jane Farquharson QC told the High Court in Edinburgh on Wednesday Pearson was still on licence from a 2014 conviction for assault and robbery at the time he targeted Mr Babar’s store.